Del Monte Airfield: Overview

+Aerial view NNW of the landing field on the Del Monte Golf Course, 1936, identifiable by the road and large pond.

 Del Monte Airfield was first selected in September 1941 as an emergency landing strip on Mindanao, capable of landing four-engine B-17 Flying Fortress heavy bombers during the May to October wet season.
 It was built on a natural meadow on the Del Monte Pineapple Corporation plantation along the Sayre Highway, in the municipality of Maluko (now Manolo Fortich) of Bukidnon Province in northern Mindanao.
 The población of the rural municipality was nearby.
 The airfield was established as part of the build-up of United States military forces in the Philippines due to the rising tensions with the Empire of Japan.